Self-service maintenance

 Determine the target maintenance version

 Use the following method to view the maintenance versions you can select as your target.
-Note that you can't upgrade to a version earlier than the current maintenance version.
+You can't update to a version earlier than the current maintenance version.

 gcloud

-Before using the gcloud command below, make the following replacements:
+Before you run the following gcloud command, make the following replacement:

 • INSTANCE_ID: The instance to query